Viicos/jsonlogic/docs/source/usage/typechecking.rst

 specification.

 This typechecking implementation is configurable to some extent, and was built with editor integration in mind.
-Typechecking an operator will result in a list of :class:`~jsonlogic.typechecking.Diagnostic`, emitted by the operators of the tree.
+Typechecking an operator tree will result in a list of :class:`~jsonlogic.typechecking.Diagnostic`, emitted by the operators of the tree.

 To typecheck an operator tree, the utility :func:`~jsonlogic.typechecking.typecheck` function